steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-helper-SKILL.md

    - Keep the same localStorage key (filename-based detection will handle this)
    - Preserve all the boilerplate (test mode, interval, clamp logic, etc.)
    - Update the comments to describe the new design

 5. Generate complete merged SVG with embedded script
 6. Student tests by opening in browser

+**Alternative workflow if student uploads stock gauge:**
+- If student uploaded the stock gauge SVG directly, skip step 2 and use the uploaded file instead

 ### First Time Animation (Less Common)